endpointservices/mps3/docs/JSON_merge_patch.md

 JSON Merge patch is a [standardized](https://datatracker.ietf.org/doc/html/rfc7386) way to encode *sparse* updates to a JSON document.
 It has some nice properties that make it useful in collaborative applications.
 In this article, we cover the basics, its algebraic properties, it's inverse and some tricks, cross references with source code links.

-We will discover that to unlock the full potential of JSON-merge-Patch, you should avoid mixing types, when this is true the set of structured JSONs form a group over merge.
-With structured JSON it is safe to use JSON-merge-PATCH to coalesce writes.
+We will discover that to unlock the full potential of JSON-merge-Patch, you should avoid mixing types.
+The set of `structured JSONs`` form an algebraic group over merge.
+With structured JSON it is safe to use JSON-merge-PATCH to coalesce writes, a useful optimization for network optimization.

 - [Intro](#intro)
 	- [Patches move the state forward](#patches-move-the-state-forward)